browniefed/lessons/general/article_complete.md

 Before we can start showing the progress with our `stroke-dashoffset` we need get the percent of the article the user has scroll through.

 We could put in `3000` since we know the height of the article we've created, but we'll calculate it dynamically.
-We'll need to get a `ref` to the DOM element so we can measure it's height.
+We'll need to get a `ref` to the DOM element so we can measure its height.

 ```js
 const articleRef = useRef();